-You can’t claim for any out-of-pocket expenses if your test is cancelled because of bad weather.
+You cannot claim for any out-of-pocket expenses if your test is cancelled because of bad weather.

 Problems with you or your car

-You’ll have to book another test and pay again if your test can’t be completed because of a problem with:
+You’ll have to book another test and pay again if your test cannot be completed because of a problem with:

-- you, eg if you feel unwell while taking your test
+- you, for example, if you feel unwell while taking your test

-- your car, eg if it breaks down during the test or doesn’t meet the rules to be used
+- your car, for example, if it breaks down during the test or does not meet the rules to be used

 If your test is cancelled for another reason

-Sometimes DVSA has to cancel tests for other reasons, eg if the examiner is unwell.
+Sometimes DVSA has to cancel tests for other reasons, for example, if the examiner is unwell.